How to use Data Object Actions

 Import

-The Import action enables you to import data from CSV or TXT files into a table, provided the files have the same structure as the destination table.
-Configure the following parameters:
+Import data from CSV or TXT files into a table.
+Files must have the same structure as the destination table.

-• Handling Duplicate Records: Overwrite duplicate records or insert them at the end of the table.
+• Handling Duplicate Records - Overwrite duplicates or insert at the end of the table

-• Year Format for Dates: Choose between a 4-digit or 2-digit year format.
+• Year Format for Dates - Choose 4-digit or 2-digit year format

 Table Data Profile